Nature

 DPDPA Consultants tailor solutions to fit your organization’s requirements.
 DPDP tools help organizations simplify, automate, and handle important parts of the Indian Digital Personal Data Protection Act.

-• The Data Protection Consent Management (DPCM) is a SAAS tool that helps businesses get valid consent and is designed to automate the management of personal data consent requests, establishing a robust system for tracking and handling such requests within companies.
+• The Data Principal Consent Management (DPCM) is a SAAS tool that helps businesses get valid consent and is designed to automate the management of personal data consent requests, establishing a robust system for tracking and handling such requests within companies.

 • The Data Principal Grievance Redressal (DPGR) tool’s goal is to cut down the time it takes to handle complaints and ensure keep track of unresolved requests, alerting the relevant people if there are any hold-ups or delays.